caspercrause/Police-Incident-Reports/README.md

 [![Image](https://github.com/caspercrause/Police-Incident-Reports/blob/master/images/ci-cd-checks.png)](https://github.com/caspercrause/Police-Incident-Reports/blob/master/images/ci-cd-checks.png)

 ## To recreate
-To recreate, this you can either deploy it on a virtual machine, locally in a docker container or on GitHub Code Spaces
+To recreate this, you can either deploy it on a virtual machine, locally in a docker container or on GitHub Code Spaces

 🚀        🚀        🚀